aditya-uw/fundamentals/boat_tutorials/primers/environments.md

 We recommend installing Miniforge by downloading and running the provided installer for your OS from [https://conda-forge.org/download/](https://conda-forge.org/download/)

+### Mac & Linux:

-**Mac & Linux**: Download the installer and open your computer's terminal to run the command:
+Download the installer and open your computer's terminal to run the command:
 ```
 bash Miniforge3-$(uname)-$(uname -m).sh
 ```